 We usually offer Tenancies directly to artists who we are building a relationship with, independently of any formal application process.
 However, we will occasionally open Tenancy for applications from anyone in the Laboratory Network which we will advertise through the Laboratory Network digest.

-Come and have your producing problems dissected by our Studio Producer, Hannah Bevan.
+Come and have your producing problems dissected by our Producer Emily Moseley.
 Offering weekly 'surgery' sessions to artists in the Laboratory Network, these sessions can be on a range of subjects and tend to work best when focused on a particular area such as funding applications, marketing packs or tour booking, to name a few.

 To apply you simply need to drop an email to Hannah and request a slot for up to 90 minutes.
 Include a paragraph on exactly what you're looking for support with, how you feel a surgery session would be beneficial and any time restrictions or preferences you may have for the meeting.

 Nuffield Southampton Theatres are looking for people who want to influence and shape the future of culture in the city.
 We are looking for anyone who wants to make things happen in your spaces around the city.

 We understand that finding space, time and money can be issue to getting things started so to get the ball rolling we’re looking for ideas.
 We want to equip you with the skills to plan your own arts events, support other artists in the city and get you on the way to making things happen!

 NST will provide free training, support and guidance on how to get the ideas up on its feet.
 Depending on your idea we’ll start with the basics and work on growing the idea.
 We’ll also provide cash of up to £1,000 to help overcome some of the financial barriers of putting on events.

 We are looking for a range of people and experiences.
 You may be reading this and never thought about doing an arts event but want to give something back to the people you work with, your neighbours/community or be at the start of wanting to develop a career in arts management.